pulsar-http/example/README.md

 The app contains a simple user service that allows you to create, read, update and delete users.

-It also uses authentication with GitHub and body validation system.
+It also uses:
+- Authentication with GitHub
+- Body validation with Zod
+- Swagger documentation generation at runtime

 ## Requirements